 WHEN DO YOU WRITE?

 Having recently retired from my day job as a divorce lawyer, I now have much more time to indulge in my love of writing romance.
-My goal is to write every day, but of course, life gets in the way and I currently spend a lot of time as Chair of the NJ Romance Writers Golden Leaf Contest (for published authors), attending committee meetings for two organizations for which I am involved, and playing with my two adorable granddaughters who live close by.
+My goal is to write every day, but of course, life gets in the way.
+I am involved in a local organization called The Present Day Club, for which I am the Historian, and I help my mom (who is now 96) do whatever it is she needs.
+My three young granddaughters live a mile and a half away, so I definitely spend time with them.
 However, I do find that having less time to do something – anything—makes me more efficient.
 My life is full and diversity and balance is key.

 WHERE DO YOU GET YOUR IDEAS?